lopez-lab/PyRAI2MD-Demos/README.md

 # Python Rapid Artificial Intelligence Ab Initio Molecular Dynamics Demo
 This is a demostration of running machine-learning nonadiabatic molecular dyanmics (ML-NAMD) simulation using PyRAI2MD.
-These ML-NAMD simulations were used to investigate the substituent effects on the [2+2]-photocycloaddition of [3]-ladderenes toward a class of energy-dense molecule, cubane.(ChemRxiv *preprint*, doi:10.33774/chemrxiv-2021-lxsjk).
+These ML-NAMD simulations were used to investigate:
+ - the substituent effects on the [2+2]-photocycloaddition of [3]-ladderenes
+toward a class of energy-dense molecule, cubane.(J. Am.
+Chem.
+Soc.
+DOI:10.1021/jacs.1c07725)
+ - the reactivities and regioselectivities of 4π-electrocyclization of flurobenzenes (ChemRixv preprint DOI will be availabel soon).
 ## Prerequisite
  - **Python >=3.7** PyRAI2MD is written and tested in Python 3.7.4.
 Older version of Python is not tested and might not be working properly.
  - **TensorFlow >=2.2** TensorFlow/Keras API is required to load the trained NN models and predict energy and force.